gitcoinco/web/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for reporting an issue.
+Hello Gitcoiner!

-This issue tracker is for bugs and issues found within gitcoin.
+Please use the template below for issue ideas or bugs found within Gitcoin.
 If it is general support you need, reach out to us at gitcoin.co/slack

-Please fill in as much of the template below as you're able.
+Provide a general summary of the issue in the title above and use relevant fields below to define the problem.

-Provide a general summary of the issue in the title above -->
+-->

 ### User Story